 We have a range of positive behaviour systems which operate simultaneously.
 Good to be Green

 - There will be a display in each classroom which outlines this system a three coloured behaviour display.
 How this is displayed is up to the class teacher - Every pupil begins each day in the Green zone (new day, new start!).
-Each pupil stays in this zone if they do everything that is expected of them.
-At the end of the day this is recorded in class by the 'pupil of the week'.
+Each pupil stays in this zone if they do everything that is expected of them. - In addition, a 'sparkling star' is achievable for pupils who show consistently good behaviour.